 Across the Tauragna stream, it is useful to visit the barn of the bee goddess Austėja, inspired by the aroma of summer herbs visited by bees.
 At the barn is an ancient Lithuanian altar, on which a sacred fire is lit in honor of the goddess Gabija during the museum holidays.
 Here you can also admire the magnificent four oak sculptures depicting the myths of four nations, including Lithuanians.
 They tell visitors about the spiritual experience of mankind, the origins of beekeepers, bees, nectar plants.
 On the second hill, on the second hill, there are fun offers for families - invitations to swing with winged swings, bee honeycomb-shaped sandboxes, nature therapy in hammocks under the lime trees, friendly conversations in the gazebos.

-The Beekeeping Museum opens its doors from May 20. until October 18.
-Opening hours Wednesday to Sunday (inclusive), 10 a.m. to 6 p.m.
-Until November 1.
-Opening hours Monday to Friday (inclusive), 10 a.m. to 6 p.m.
+The Beekeeping Museum opens its doors from 3 May. until September 30.
+Opening hours Tuesday to Sunday (inclusive), 10 a.m. to 6 p.m.

 During the winter season, only groups can be accepted if they have booked a tour of the museum in advance.